Are you on the verge of launching your product but unsure about your go-to-market strategy?

 Louis: Let's go into this step again.
 We know in an ideal world, we have people who are in a beta group that have influence the product.
 You mentioned the P world, the product marketing, right?

 Louis: Let's do a little, next to this.
 Just, if you could describe what product marketing stands for in your mind, please.

 Meghan: Yeah, so product marketing is kind of at the intersection of the marketing team and the product organization that builds this offer.
 But also the sales team, and the service team, it's sort of what takes the seed of an idea that was the product, and translates it out to the rest of the world.
 So the aspects of product marketing that we do...
 And frankly it means something different in different organizations, but ours is very tied into the product organization.

-Meghan: So, for us, it is about market research and competitive research, to inform what we’re actually building in the product.
+Meghan: So, for us, it is about market research and competitive research, to inform what we're actually building in the product.
 Then positioning of that product.
-We can talk a little bit about positioning, because there’s a fine art there, too.
+We can talk a little bit about positioning [Yo.
+Check out these 13 positioning principles.], because there's a fine art there, too.
 Then, the actual go to market strategy.
 Is this a customer-focused launch, is this a net-new audience launch?

 Meghan: Then the actual campaign elements to bring that launch to life.
 Then, following up with that, how do you continue to, post-launch, drive adoption of that product, cross sales, upsells if you're a multi-product company, that kind of thing.